Contact us today for your Free Quote

 8. Push for “Green Friday”

-In 2024, the concept of Green Friday is gaining traction.
+The concept of Green Friday is gaining traction.
 This movement encourages consumers to focus on sustainability rather than excess consumption.
 Many companies now use Black Friday to give back by donating profits to environmental organizations or running buy-one-give-one initiatives.

 For instance: